 Residential buildings made up one-quarter of Saskatoon’s greenhouse gas emissions in 2018 — that’s 913,000 tonnes of CO2.
 So when the City began to draft its Low Emissions Community Plan in 2019, residential buildings were one of the sectors that could be improved to reduce emissions and slow the effects of global warming.

-Carlson also explained that building Net Zero now rather than waiting until it’s mandated is important to staying ahead of the curve and enabling the local economy to diversify and grow its knowledge base of low carbon buildings.
+Carlson also explained that building Net Zero Ready now rather than waiting until it’s mandated is important for staying ahead of the curve and enabling the local economy to diversify and grow its knowledge base of low carbon buildings.

 “This project helps build aptitude within our city and within our local economy so that when the National Building Code gradually makes the move towards Net Zero, we’ve already got the expertise, enabling our local contractors to implement these projects.